BONG8/Youtube-MP3-MP4-downloader/README.md

 Youtube to MP3/MP4 converter using pytube and moviepy.
 A simple beginner friendly project.
+It can download MP3, MP4 and in one run MP3 and MP4 simultaneously

 HOW TO USE IT:
 Download the python file and run it